Check for Webinoly updates sudo webinoly -update # SFTP Access sudo webinoly -login-www-data=on # Purge Cache sudo webinoly -clear-cache # Backups sudo webinoly -backup=s3 -profile=mysite # Server timezone sudo webinoly -timezone

-The command “Webinoly” allows us to make some changes in the configuration, as well as to consult some aspects of the web server.
+The command “Webinoly” allows you to make some changes and manage the global configuration, as well as to consult some aspects of the web server.
 We will explain in detail the use of this command.

 sudo webinoly <option>